vedantsp/The-Coding-Roadmap/README.md

 # The-Coding-Roadmap
-A webpage that includes some of your favourite technical domains .
-It includes the order of the languages to learn if you want to be a pro at web dev, app dev, ml/dl , open source and statistics.
+A webpage thatconatins info on some of your favourite technical domains .
+It includes the order of the languages to learn in order to get started with web dev, app dev, ml/dl , open source and statistics.
+Continue and soon you will be a pro.